zzzprojects/learn-orm/tutorials/ef-extras/create-user-defined-type.md

     [Salary]  INT         NULL);
 ```

-Let's execute the above SQL and you will see that the UDT is created in your database.
+Let's execute the above SQL, and you will see that the UDT is created in your database.

 <img src="images/udt-1.png" alt="Create a UDT">